 - Students, teachers, and staff follow all steps to protect themselves and others such as proper use of face coverings, social distancing, hand hygiene, and staying home when sick

-- Regularly scheduled cleaning and disinfection of frequently touched areas implemented with fidelity
+- Regularly scheduled cleaning of frequently touched areas implemented with fidelity

 Campus signage reinforces daily hygiene routines and is widely posted, disseminated, and encouraged through various methods of communication.

-All restrooms are equipped with soap dispensers.
-Frequent handwashing with soap and water for at least 20 seconds is recommended, especially before and after meals, after using the restroom and after touching your face.
+Frequent Hand cleaning: All restrooms are equipped with soap dispensers.
+Frequent handwashing with soap and water for at least 20 seconds is recommended, especially before and after meals, after using the restroom, and after touching your face.
 When soap and water is not readily available, alcohol-based hand sanitizer stations are set-up near classrooms and high traffic areas.

 Whenever possible, equipment and supplies will not be shared.
 If classroom or office equipment needs to be shared, it is recommended that a tissue or paper towel is used to avoid direct contact.
 Equipment and supplies that are shared should be wiped down after use.

 Entering, Exiting, and Movement within the School: Students will enter and exit campus through designated locations:

 - Frosh (Class of 2024) – Main Entrance

 - Sophomores (Class of 2023) – Capurro Plaza

 - Juniors (Class of 2022) – South entrance of Main Building (near B-Hall)

 Physical Distancing: Physical distancing reduces the number of in-person contacts and is an essential practice in ensuring a safe school environment.